 You can find filtered air purifiers with an optional ionizer; these usually don’t produce any significant amount of ozone.
-However, the ionizing feature also isn’t as effective as an actual ionizer.
-These features are sometimes added to an air purifier simply to justify a higher cost.
+However, the ionizing feature isn’t as effective as an actual ionizer.
+These features are sometimes added to an air purifier to justify a higher cost.

 Air Ionizers 101

 Air ionizers have been on the market for decades, even though they produce ozone as a byproduct.
 There are two main types of ionizers, the most popular being the electrostatic precipitator.
 This type utilizes a collecting plate that collects air pollutants.

 However, more often than not, pollutants are left lingering on the nearest surface.
 This causes allergens and contaminants to continue to affect us as we inhale the particles.